OPS-SAT: Experimental Platform

-ESA's aim is to remove as many barriers to experimentation as possible.
-For example, there will be no paperwork, ESOC's infrastructure will be ready to do automated tests on the experiments, and aims at reducing the overheads close to zero.
-Additionally, the experiments can be easily developed in form of apps using the NanoSat MO Framework.
+ESA's aim was to remove as many barriers to experimentation as possible.
+For example, there was little to no paperwork, ESOC's infrastructure was set up to do automated tests on the experiments, with the aim of reducing the overheads close to zero.
+Additionally, the experiments could be easily developed in form of apps using the NanoSat MO Framework.

+Awards

+In March 2023, the OPS-SAT Mission Control Team was awarded with the International SpaceOps 2023 Award for Outstanding Achievement.

+OPS-SAT's Firsts

+OPS-SAT achieved several significant firsts in various areas.